 Heart problems come in many forms with varying symptoms.
 Arrhythmias are electrical disruptions.
 Palpitations occur when the heart is beating out of sequence.
 Abnormal fatigue, swollen ankles, and excess fluid in the lungs are signs of congestive heart failure.
 Shortness of breath, uncomfortable racing of the heart, dizziness, fainting, nausea, unexplained pain in the upper torso, or a vise-like pressure across the chest area can be signs of heart attack.

-Poor circulation can indicate a heart problem.
-Massage and aromatherapy with diluted black pepper essential oil and rosemary essential oil can help improve blood flow.
 Smokers and others that suffer from poor circulation can develop a condition known as chilblains when exposed to cold and damp weather.
-The painful, itchy areas can be relieved with calendula ointment.
+The painful, itchy areas are caused by an abnormal reactions in the blood vessels.
+Usually they can be relieved with calendula ointment.

 Herbal tonics can strengthen, repair, and tone blood vessels.
 Try taking garlic, hawthorn berries, heartsease, astragalus, yarrow, echinacea, ginger, cayenne, prickly ash, ginkgo biloba, barley grass, ginseng, wild cherry bark, peppermint, sage, or hops in tea or tincture form.
 For best results, work on reducing stress in your life.